Part 5 of a guide for new, beginning, or returning players in World of Warcraft Shadowlands.

 - Strength – increases damage dealt by swordsman/bruiser specs

-- Agility – increases damage dealt by other specs like hunter, outlaw rogue, etc…
+- Agility – increases damage dealt by other specs like a hunter, outlaw rogue, etc…

 - Mana regen – how quickly your mana is restored when not at 100%